Who Wants to Live Forever

 "Who Wants to Live Forever" is a song by the British rock band Queen.
 A power ballad, it is the sixth track on the album A Kind of Magic, which was released in June 1986, and was written by lead guitarist Brian May for the soundtrack to the film Highlander.
 The band were backed by an orchestra conducted by film score composer Michael Kamen.
-The song peaked at No. 24 in the UK charts.
-In 1991, it was included in the band's second compilation album, Greatest Hits II.
+The song was produced by Queen with David Richards and peaked at No. 24 in the UK charts.
+The accompanying music video was directed by David Mallet and filmed in London.
+In 1991, "Who Wants to Live Forever" was included in the band's second compilation album, Greatest Hits II.

 Since its release, the song has been covered by many artists, such as German band Dune in 1996, whose version peaked at number two in Germany.
 Five months after Mercury's death in November 1991, Seal performed a live version of the song at The Freddie Mercury Tribute Concert in 1992.
 In 2014, Rolling Stone readers voted it their fifth favourite song by Queen, and in 2018 it was listed at number 15 in "The top 20 Queen songs of all time" by Smooth Radio.

 Recording

-In the 1986 film Highlander, the song is used to frame the scenes in the film where Connor MacLeod must endure his beloved wife Heather MacLeod growing old and dying while he, an Immortal, remains forever young.
+In the 1986 film Highlander, starring Christopher Lambert, the song is used to frame the scenes in the film where Connor MacLeod must endure his beloved wife Heather MacLeod growing old and dying while he, an Immortal, remains forever young.
 Brian May wrote the song in the backseat of his car after seeing a 20-minute first cut of the scene of Heather's death.
 It was later used in the Highlander television series episodes "The Gathering", "Revenge is Sweet", "The Hunters", "Line of Fire", and "Leader of the Pack".

 In the film version, Freddie Mercury provides all the main vocals.
 On the album version, May sings lead vocals on the first verse before Mercury takes over, with May also singing "But touch my tears with your lips" during Mercury's verse and the closing line "Who waits forever anyway?".
 An instrumental version of the song, entitled "Forever", was included as a bonus track on the CD version of the album.
 This instrumental featured only a piano, with keyboard accompaniment during the chorus sections.
 The piano track was recorded solely by May.
 Queen were backed up by an orchestra arranged by Michael Kamen.